Extremely Large, Abandoned Items in Iowa and Minnesota Now Art

-I wondered what other towns were doing to preserve "landmarks" or other pieces of history that were in their town.
-Our landscape in the midwest is full of so much history; silos, grain bins, beautiful old barns, and so much that will soon be gone if not preserved.
+Our landscape in the Midwest is full of so much history; silos, grain bins, beautiful old barns, and so much that will soon be gone if not preserved.

-Well, I found something that is ordinary in my hometown of Fort Dodge, Iowa, that did just that.
-Silos.
-Big, humungous silos that were abandoned and are now huge, gigantic pieces of art.
-You won't believe how amazing these are turning into...but you can watch the video of these now amazing works of art that the Des Moines Register put together (click here if you can't see it below).
+In my hometown, Fort Dodge, Iowa, some massive silos had a unique renovation and instead of being an eye soar, they are now magnificent pieces of art.
+Seeing these silos in person should be on your bucket list.
+If you can't get there though, check out the video of these now amazing works of art that the Des Moines Register put together (click here if you can't see it below).

-I was finally able to get a selfie about 9 months ago with the painted silos when it wasn't a torrential downpour.
+Most of my family still lives in the Fort Dodge area so I am back quite a bit.
+On one of my trips, I was on a mission to grab a selfie.
 If you follow me on Facebook and Instagram, you probably already saw it.
 If not, enjoy the massive piece of art below!